1. General information about the collection of personal data

 We have included YouTube videos on our website, which are stored on http://www.YouTube.com and can be played directly from our website.
 [These are all integrated in the "Extended Privacy Mode", i.e. no data about you as the user will be transferred to YouTube if you do not play the videos.
 The data referred to in paragraph 2 will only be transferred when you play the videos.
 We have no influence on this data transfer.]

 When you visit this website, YouTube receives the information that you have accessed the corresponding subpage of our website.
 The data referred to under section 2 of this declaration will also be transferred.
 This happens regardless of whether YouTube provides a user account via which you are logged in or if there is no user account.
-If you are logged into Google, your data will be directly assigned to your account.
+If you are logged in to Google, your data will be directly assigned to your account.
 If you do not wish your profile to be used by YouTube, you must log out before clicking the button.
 YouTube stores your data as usage profiles and uses it for advertising and market research purposes, and/or for the needs-based design of its website.
 Such evaluation also takes place (even for users who are not logged in) for the purposes of providing customized advertising and to inform other social network users about your activities on our website.
 You have the right to object to the creation of these user profiles; however, you must contact YouTube to exercise this right.

-You will find further information on the purpose and scope of data collection and how it is processed by YouTube in YouTube’s data protection declaration.
-This declaration also contains further information on your rights and settings options for protecting your privacy: http://www.google.de/intl/de/policies/privacy.
-Google also processes your personal data in the USA and complies with the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.
+You will find further information on the purpose and scope of data collection and how it is processed by YouTube in YouTube’s data protection declaration This declaration also contains further information on your rights and settings options for protecting your privacy: http://www.google.de/intl/de/policies/privacy.
+Google also processes your personal data in the USA and has complies with the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.

 2.4 Contacting us

-When you contact us by e-mail, the data you provide (your e-mail address, and, if applicable, your name and telephone number) will be stored by us in order to answer your questions.
-We shall delete any data collected in this context once storage is no longer required, or shall limit processing of this data, where there are statutory retention obligations.
+When you contact us by e-mail, the data you provide (your e-mail address, and, if applicable, your name and your telephone number) will be stored by us in order to answer your questions.
+We shall delete the any data collected in this context once storage is no longer required, or shall limit the processing of this data, where there are statutory retention obligations.

 2.5 Funding by the Foundation